Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">1/29/2025</td>
+<td align="center">1/30/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GPWU8JQ2M/to-a-new-land">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G8WU7VD9K/aoshi-vs-okina">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Maple, the spider monster that Takumi meets in the forest and Tames, possesses the Skill<br>to create Spider Silk, an extreme luxury good!
-The silk becomes a hit amongst the<br>villagers, and they welcome Takumi and his unique Skills as he grows accustomed to life<br>in the village.</p>
+<p align="center">Hoji plans an attack of Aoiya at night using a secret unit, the Owl Clan,<br>in order to capture Okina and catch a hint of Kenshin's whereabouts, but instead the<br>Owl Clan were the ones defeated.
+Okina challenges Aoshi to a battle via a member<br>of the clan whom he sent back to Shishio's location.</p>
 </td>
 </tr>
 </table>